stakx/lightresize/README.md

 Imazen LightResize
 ===========

-Embeddable image resizing class for console, WPF, &amp; WinForms usage.
+For all the whiners on StackOverflow - Here's an embeddable image resizing class for non-ASP.NET apps.

+It's extracted from [ImageResizer](http://imageresizing.net).
+All ASP.NET support (and dependencies) were removed.

+Consider this the 'how-to' counterpart of [29 Image Resizing Pitfalls](http://nathanaeljones.com/163/20-image-resizing-pitfalls/).

-## Goal 1: Make the shortest possible reusable implementation of image resizing that:
+## Goal 1: Make the shortest possible *reusable* implementation of image resizing that:

 1. Does not introduce visual artifacts, sacrifice quality, truncate pixels, or make rounding errors.
 2. Does not leak or waste any memory, and does not perform wasteful operations.